This week’s article is a guest post by Allison Gamble of www.psychologydegree.net.

 Successful businesses in any industry sustain their good fortune by becoming pillars of their communities.
 They establish themselves as both contributors and beneficiaries of their communities’ prosperity.
 Generating word of mouth business is easy when you adopt this mindset, establish your position as such, and ask your patients to solidify it.
 This type of business building strategy creates a steady flow of income that leaves you free to do what you do best – help people.

 Thanks for the contribution Allison!
-In my cash practice, the majority of new patients come from word of mouth referrals, so this is an extremely important topic.
+In my cash physical therapy practice in Austin, the majority of new patients come from word of mouth referrals, so this is an extremely important topic.
 For more info on how I compel patients to refer their friends and family, see this post.